Alan-Robertson/bayesian_measurement_notebooks/README.md

 * Melbourne Hamming Weight - Experiments on the IBMQ Melbourne using states of varying Hamming weight.

+* RB Linear - SMC over Randomised Benchmarking Circuits

-* More RB - Some experiments involving randomised benchmarking with large circuit depths.
+* More RB - Some more experiments involving randomised benchmarking with large circuit depths.

 * Multi Qubit Bias - Hamming weight experiments for the IBMQ London and IBMQ Virgo

 * QAOA - Applies the QAOA Algorithm and experiments on SMC with QAOA, makes extensive use of code from the qiskit documentation

-### Old Notebooks ###
-These notebooks were used as scratchpads and are in an unclean state.
-They are provided for completeness.
-They may be found in the `'retired' directory.

-* hamming_weight_comparison - Experimenting with comparing the hamming weight with the error rate
+* Simple Measurement Bias - Some toy models for testing the SMC against measurement bias

+* SMC Unitary Testing - Testing SMC methods against arbitrary SU(2) rotations

+* Unitary Test - More testing SMC methods against SU(2) rotations